cwshugg/ttydo/README.md

 - Add the ability for tasks to have @tags
   - Let tasks be searchable/displayed by tags
-- Add convenience commands
-  - Reorder tasks
-- Add color to `ttydo`
+- Add color to ttydo

 If you happen to stumble across this repo and have ideas of your own, feel free to share them with me, or open up a pull request!